-In the 4 cases, the errors on the estimated temperature field systematically decrease during the analysis step for the EnKF algorithm.
-The errors stay below the first analysis error for evolutions A, B and C, while they reach slightly higher values for evolution D. The error of the EnKF is always lower than that obtained with method 1 for the first 50 My.
-The average error is lower for the EnKF than for method 1 in 3 out of 4 cases.
+In the four cases, the errors in the estimated temperature field systematically decrease during the analysis step for the EnKF algorithm.
+The errors stay below the first analysis error for evolutions A, B and C, while they reach slightly higher values for evolution D. The error of the EnKF is always lower than that obtained with method 1 for the first 50 Myr.
+The average error is lower for the EnKF than for method 1 in three out of four cases.
 The average standard deviation of the ensemble (ensemble spread) is of the same order of magnitude as the true error.
-However, its evolution is not the same as the true error, with differences between both of more than 0.02 for some part of evolution C, for example.
-Moreover, in three out of four cases (cases B, C and D), the spread of the ensemble is much lower than the true error.
-For evolutions C and D, the results of the two methods are comparable whereas the assimilation with EnKF performs better than method 1 for evolutions A and B.
+However, its evolution is not the same as the true error, with, for example, differences between both of more than 0.02 for some part of evolution C. Moreover, in three out of four cases (evolutions B, C and D), the spread of the ensemble is much lower than the true error.
+For evolutions C and D, the results of the two methods are comparable, whereas the assimilation with EnKF performs better than method 1 for evolutions A and B.

-For evolution B, method 1 fails to reconstruct accurately the evolution, with the error reaching values greater than 0.08 at the end of the assimilation.
-This case is further investigated on Fig. 4 and 5.
-Figure 4 compares the true temperature field evolution with the analyzed temperature field of method 1 and of the ensemble Kalman filter with N = 288, $\ell_v = 0.7$ and $\ell_h = \pi/10$.
-The sudden increase in the error of the estimated temperature field for method 1 seen on Fig. 3(b) happens after around 80 Myr of assimilation, when the direction of bending at the bottom of the domain changes for the downwelling on the left side (see Fig. 4, second row).
-The analyzed temperature field of Method 1 does not predict this change of direction (see Fig. 4, first row), while the analyzed temperature field of the ENKF predicts it (see Fig. 4, third row).
+For evolution B, method 1 fails to accurately reconstruct the evolution, with the error reaching values greater than 0.08 at the end of the assimilation.
+This case is further investigated in Figs. 4 and 5.
+Figure 4 compares the true temperature field evolution with the analyzed temperature field of method 1 and of the EnKF with N = 288, $\ell_v = 0.7$ and $\ell{\rm h} = \pi/10$.
+The sudden increase in the error of the estimated temperature field for method 1 seen in Fig. 3b happens after around 80 Myr of assimilation, when the direction of bending at the bottom of the domain changes for the downwelling on the left side (see Fig. 4b).
+The analyzed temperature field of method 1 does not predict this change of direction (see Fig. 4a), while the analyzed temperature field of the EnKF predicts it (see Fig. 4c).
 Method 1 computes only the evolution of the best estimate of the system.
-The computation of only one estimate ignores that, in this case, a slight perturbation of the estimated state could lead to a totally different dynamics.
+The computation of only one estimate ignores that, in this case, a slight perturbation of the estimated state could lead to totally different dynamics.
 On the contrary, the EnKF method computes the evolution of an ensemble of perturbed solutions and thus takes into account the nonlinearity of the solution, at least for the forecast stage.
-Figure 5 shows examples of the analyzed temperature fields of different ensemble members for evolution B, after 80 Myr of
+Figure 5 shows examples of the analyzed temperature fields of different ensemble members for evolution B, after 80 Myr of assimilation.
+Although the average temperature fields display a downwelling bending to the right, the ensemble members show a wide variety of downwelling geometries.